We love holidays at my house.

 I don’t think it’s confusing for my kids.
 They understand that Jesus is why we celebrate but there’s more to the celebration that simply sitting around and thinking about Him.
 It is, after all, a celebration.

 So, with the same attitude, we celebrate Easter.

-For five years now, we’ve also added an extra piece – A Sense of the Resurrection.
+This year, we’ve also added an extra piece – A Sense of the Resurrection.

-A Sense of the Resurrection was created by Amanda White, the genius kids’ pastor who brought us The Truth in the Tinsel.
-She has a real gift for bringing these huge, life-giving concepts in the Bible down to the level of small children.
+A Sense of the Resurrection is created by Amanda White, the genius kids’ pastor who brought us The Truth in the Tinsel.
+She has a real gift for bringing these huge, life-giving concepts in the Bible down to the level of our small children.
 She makes them real, tangible, and accessible for their little concrete brains.

 And so it is with A Sense of the Resurrection.
 I wanted to share some screenshots from the book, so I chose a part of the Easter story that we would all know – the feet washing.

 My church has a foot washing ceremony on Maundy Thursday, but I’ve never been brave enough to bring my kids.
 This activity is a way to do just that, allowing them to see, smell, and feel the act of washing feet as the servant King did.

 Amanda doesn’t mention this, but Jesus and the disciples lived in the desert.
 They wore sandals.
 Their feet were probably dusty and dirty (though maybe not as smelly as my kids’ sneakers).
 It adds something else to think about.